Advertising Link Extortion Scam

 - Don’t surf porn sites on your work computer or any device you do banking on.

 - Secure your devices.
 Use anti-virus software to monitor and protect your computer and other devices (like smartphones and tablets) from infection, and keep your operating system and applications up-to-date.
+(This might also help with other vulnerabilities, such as the wifi vulnerability we recently wrote about)

-- Buy BankVault/SafeWindow– This will ensure your important transactions are safe.
+- Buy BankVault/SafeWindow – This will ensure your important transactions are safe.
 You can find out more here

 Finally, sign up to the Tech Tips page below for additional tips to keep yourself safe.